Introduction to the COLREGS [Convention on the international regulations for preventing collisions at sea]

 - The ‘COLREGS’ or ‘IRPCS’ have to be applied in conjunction with the ‘watchkeeping arrangements and principles’ from the ‘STCW Code’ and other regulatory requirements for safe navigation, not alone or in isolation.

-Read more on the next topic and gain knowledge.- Basic Introduction to COLREGS/ROR
+Read more on the next topic and gain knowledge.- General arrangement of COLREGS/ROR